Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Generate offline map/README.md

 2. Create an `OfflineMapTask` instance with a `PortalItem`.
 3. Create `GenerateOfflineMapParameters` parameters for the offline map task with `OfflineMapTask.makeDefaultGenerateOfflineMapParameters(areaOfInterest:)`.
 4. Create a `GenerateOfflineMapJob` with `OfflineMapTask.makeGenerateOfflineMapJob(parameters:downloadDirectory:)`, using the parameters and specifying a download directory URL.
-5. Start the job and await the results.
+5. Start the job and await its output.
-6. Get the offline map from the result's output when the job successfully finishes.
+6. Get the offline map from the output when the job successfully finishes.

 ## Relevant API